 For both students and teachers, portfolios offer many advantages over other forms of assessment.
 First-and probably most important, from the student’s point of view-writers gain more control over their writing and therefore over their grades.
 Instead of demonstrating your skill in a single essay, the final examination, you will create, select, revise and polish different pieces for the portfolio throughout the semester.
 Within boundaries established by the First-year Writing Program, you select the pieces to include in your portfolio; you will have opportunities to consult with your teacher and peers about the portfolio’s contents and to revise those pieces you choose to include; finally, you will have an opportunity to explain the merits of your portfolio as part of the assessment process.
 For the same reasons, teachers also like this method of evaluation: including portfolios in writing assessment allows them to focus on revision, on improvement, and on a process of collaboration among student, teacher, and peers.

 When you have completed this course, your portfolio will provide you with a readily accessible collection of your writing that can continually grow and change shape, reflecting your achievements in your academic major and, eventually, forming the basis of a professional portfolio that can accompany you as you leave the University of Georgia for a further world of work or study.

 A biography of the portfolio author and, if you like, a picture of yourself or other image.
 The biography should provide a short introduction to you, the author of the portfolio.
-You may include a photo of yourself or an image that relates to ideas discussed in your Portfolio.
-Above all, think about creating ethos and creating a good first impression.
+You may include a photo of yourself or an image that relates to ideas discussed in your portfolio.
+The goal of your biography should be to introduce yourself as a writer.

-Reflective Introduction to the portfolio.
-The most important element in your ePortfolio, the Introductory Reflective Essay (IRE) is (usually 750-1500 words) and provides readers with an introduction and guide to the rest of your work.
-A strong IRE ties together all the exhibits in your portfolio; it helps you describe and reflect on your writing processes, with your exhibits providing the supporting evidence.
+The Introductory Reflective Essay.
+The most important element in your portfolio, the Introductory Reflective Essay (IRE) (usually 750-1500 words) ties together all the exhibits in your portfolio; it helps you describe and reflect on your writing processes, with your exhibits providing the supporting evidence.